datacom-website/datacom-design-tokens/README.md

-# Datacom Style Dictionary
+# Datacom Design Tokens

-This contains the all the style tokens for the datacom brand.
+This contains the all the style tokens for the Datacom brand.
 The tokens can be built for 3 different platforms at the moment - web, android and ios.
 The tokens are stored as JSON files under `src/`.
 The brand colors are under `src/color` and applies to all platforms.
-However things like fonts and typography can be specific to platforms and these can be found in `src/web-platform`.
+However things like fonts and typography can be specific to platforms and for web these can be found in `src/web-platform`.
 To create new tokens specific to ios or android please create `src/ios-platform` or `src/android-platform`.

+Please be careful when changing tokens shared between platforms as other teams at Datacom might be using these.

+To make changes go into the JSON files inside `src/`.
+The JSON files are built using [Amazon Style Dictionary](https://amzn.github.io/style-dictionary/), go to their site for more information on syntax and functionality.

+If the file format you need is not being built at the moment you can edit the `build.js` file to add the format.
+For more information on this and which format is supported head to [Amazon Style Dictionary](https://amzn.github.io/style-dictionary/) and [this Medium article](https://medium.com/@didoo/how-to-manage-your-design-tokens-with-style-dictionary-98c795b938aa).

-To build the styles you can `cd` into this directory and run:
+To build the styles you can run:
 ```bash
 npm i
 npm run build